jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   * [Microsoft](https://en.wikipedia.org/wiki/History_of_Linux#Competition_from_Microsoft "2009 submitted 12,00 Lines of Code to the Linux Kernel")
   * [Pretty much every top website except stackoverflow.com](http://highscalability.com/all-time-favorites/ "Architectures")

-Some would argue that without free and opensource software that companies like Google and Facebook never could have existed because the cost of buying the equivalent opensource software would be prohibitive.
+Some would argue that without free and opensource software that companies like Google and Facebook never could have existed because the cost of buying the equivalent software would be prohibitive.

 ### Thompson, Ritchie, and Bell Labs